ptrkrlsrd/ptrkrlsrd/README.md

 -->

 - ⚡ For backend I prefer Go and C# over most languages.
 As for frontend I stick with Typescript.
-- 🌱 I’m currently learning: Rust, Haskell and Scala.
+- 🌱 I’m currently learning: Rust, Haskell and Machine/Deep Learning.
 - 💬 This is my website: https://ptrkrlsrd.netlify.app/